CodeSparta/codectl.github.io/docs/overview/overview.md

 Sparta leverages containerized runtimes for executing [Infrastructure as Code] (IAC) automation plugins & opinionated enforcement of artifact collection and delivery.

-The Plugin Ecosystem written primarily in Ansible & Terraform but also featuring BASH, Python, and Golang enables community accessibility & advanced capability development.
+The Plugin Ecosystem written primarily in [Ansible] & [Terraform] but also featuring [BASH], [Python], and [Golang] enables community accessibility & advanced capability development.

 ## Stages: